Minimal Quantile Functions Subject to Stochastic Dominance Constraints: Problem Formulation and Main Result

 One can easily show that there is at most one SSD-minimal quantile function in $\Qsc_1(Q_1)\cap\Qsc_2(Q_2)$.
-It turns out that the SSD-minimal quantile function $Q^*$ always exists and can be characterized by the solution to the following ordinary differential equation (ODE) with respect to $\varphi$
+M\"uller and R\"uschendorf \cite{MR01} gave an explicit construction of the SSD-minimal quantile function when the two benchmark distributions have at most countable discrete set of crossing points.
+We will show that, in the general case, the SSD-minimal quantile function $Q^*$ always exists and can be characterized by the solution to the following ODE (ordinary differential equation)\footnote{{A solution to \eqref{opt:equa} is an absolutely continuous function $\phi:[0,1)\to\Rbb$ that satisfies \eqref{opt:equa}. }} with respect to $\phi$: